mabel-dev/opteryx.dev/docs/blog/unpublished/202305-rewriting-the-planner.md

 - The operators
 - The execution engine

-Looked at SQLGlot, which I recommend if you're looking at writing an engine from scratch; it comes with a hueristic optimizer.
+We took a serious look at SQLGlot, submitting some PRs whilst we reviewed to help ensure we were familiar with the internals of this library.
+We would recommend that if you're looking at writing an query engine in Python from scratch, it has a lot of great features included.

 We're continuing to use sqlparser-rs, this is in part because there's some syntax SQLGlot doesn't support and there is already a wealth of supporting code in Opteryx for sqlparser-rs.